okeefm/s3g/doc/machine_profile_specification.markdown

     Value: An Integer Value of this timeout in seconds

 ###Find Axis Maximum Timeout:
-  Time Timeout used when the Machine Attempts to Find the Axis Maximum.
+  The Timeout used when the Machine Attempts to Find the Axis Maximum.

     Key: "find_axis_maximum_timeout"
     Value: An Integer Value of this timeout in seconds